telerik/winforms-docs/installation-and-upgrades/distributions.md

 # Distributions

 This article dives into UI controls, focusing on their compatibility with Microsoft Framework versions.
-We will break down the current distributions, ensuring you stay in sync with the latest updates for a seamless integration into your projects.
+We will break down the current distributions, ensuring you stay in sync with the latest updates for seamless integration into your projects.

 ## .NET Framework